top of page

 Course Structure

-Strengthen your supervisory capabilities through collaborative, practical, and interactive in-person instruction.
+Strengthen supervisory effectiveness through collaborative, practical, and interactive in-person instruction.

 In-Person Learning